Celia Imrie: Radio

-Work with Victoria Wood
+For Big Finish Productions, Imrie has played numerous roles, including Dr Kessika Miles, in the Doctor Who epic Hooklight in 2025, opposite Peter Davison.
+Before that, she had voiced Madame Tissot in 2016 Doctor Who story Gallery of Ghouls opposite Tom Baker.
+In the same year, she played Livia in the Gallifrey spin-off series story Enemy Lines.
+Earlier, in 2013, in another Doctor Who spin-off series entitled Counter Measures, a spin-off of the 1988 television episode Remembrance of the Daleks, she played Dr Elizabeth Bradley in the episode The Fifth Axis.

-Imrie is perhaps best known in the United Kingdom for her frequent collaborations with Victoria Wood, with whom she appeared in TV programmes such as the sitcom dinnerladies and sketch show Victoria Wood: As Seen on TV.
-It was on the latter show in 1985 that she first played the part of Miss Babs, owner of Acorn Antiques, a parody of the low-budget British soap opera Crossroads.
-These sketches became such a British institution that in 2005 Wood turned the show into Acorn Antiques: The Musical!, a West End musical, starring most of the original cast.
-Imrie won an Olivier Award in 2006 for her performance.
-The character is known for her frequent parodic flirtations with the customers and her interactions with the housekeeper, Mrs Overall (portrayed by Julie Walters).
+Her non-Doctor Who Big Finish roles include being co-lead in the Big Finish Original murder mystery series Shilling and Sixpence.
+She played Clementina Quentinbloom in their production of Jeremiah Bourne in Time.
+She was also one of the actors to play Number Two in the Big Finish adaptation of The Prisoner.

 Books

-Her debut novel Not Quite Nice was published by Bloomsbury in 2015, had six weeks in the Sunday Times Top Ten, was cited by The Times as a 'delicious piece of entertainment', and also reached number 5 in the Apple ibook chart and 8 in Amazon's book chart.
+Imrie's debut novel Not Quite Nice was published by Bloomsbury in 2015, had six weeks in the Sunday Times Top Ten, was cited by The Times as a 'delicious piece of entertainment', and also reached number 5 in the Apple ibook chart and 8 in Amazon's book chart.
 Her second novel, Nice Work (If You Can Get It), was published in 2016; and her third, Sail Away, was published in February 2018.
 Her next work, A Nice Cup of Tea, was published in 2019.
+Her fifth novel, Orphans of the Storm, was published in 2021.